 - Why adding foam won’t give your Jon boat more buoyancy

-- What’s the best materials for a Jon boat deck
+- The best materials for a Jon boat deck to help with stability

 This flat bottom design makes Jon boats popular among water-based hunters, fishermen and those who need a utility boat to traverse shallow waterways.